Expedition: Bigfoot in Cherry Log, a roadside attraction in Georgia

 If you're a fan of the stranger things in this world, you'll love these weirdly wonderful places in Georgia.

 "Stranger Things" is more than just a hit TV show filmed in Georgia.
 It's also what you'll find in all corners of the state.
-These places are far from your average attraction and are worth getting off the beaten path to explore.
+These unique places are far from your average roadside attraction and are worth getting off the beaten path to explore.

 Exhibits inside Expedition: Bigfoot in Cherry Log, Georgia